clementroume/StellarAtlas/antares-auth/README.md

 # Antares Auth API

-This is the core backend service for the Antares platform, responsible for user authentication, session management, and user profile operations.
+This is the authentication backend service for the StellarApex platform, responsible for user authentication, session management, and user profile operations.
 It is a secure, stateless Spring Boot application designed to run as a containerized microservice.

 ## Tech Stack